raulaltosaar/raul.earth/_blogposts/artful-design-1.md

 ---

-#### Thing #2: Education as the Design of Experience: A Social Interaction Near the Singing Vacuum Trucks
+#### Thing #2: A Social Interaction Near the Singing Vacuum Trucks, or, Education as the Design of Experience

 While I was listening to the singing trucks, a worker from Atlas Carpet Cleaning Inc. stepped out of the nearby apartment.
 He looked at me, probably wondering why I was standing in awe near his vehicles.
 I figured that any expression of wonder at the sound of his engines would just be met with confusion and consternation.
 But having just heard the most stirring sound of my life, I couldn’t help but yelp “that sound coming out of your trucks!
 It’s beautiful!”.
 A conspiratorial look of recognition dawned on his face “Oh yeah, cool!
 Are you into sound?
 I had a high school drama teacher that would make music using different parts of the piano… he would bang on it and play the strings and everything… it was awesome.”

 Our conversation didn’t last much longer but I found this social interaction incredibly inspiring.
 An educator had so fundamentally altered this man’s relationship to sound that he immediately understood why I was standing there listening to his engines.
 There was no hesitation on his part.
 He knew what I was listening to and why it was important to me.

 Normally, education is seen as a means to an end.
 Take musical education, for example, and notice how it is most often utilized to become more proficient at playing an instrument, or more well-versed in a specific repertoire of music.
 But what I heard in this man’s voice was different.
-His high school drama teacher had changed his relationship to sound in such a way that he too could appreciate the sublime in the sound of three vacuum truck engines; in the act of listening as an end in itself.
-I think that’s pretty damn cool and I feel more inspired than ever to teach as a result of this interaction.
+His high school drama teacher had changed his relationship to sound in such a way that he too could sense the sublime in the sound of three vacuum truck engines; in the act of listening as an end in itself.
+It's almost as if the experiental knowledge imparted by that high school teacher had designed this man's experience of the world to be more open to sonic beauty, even in the most mundane of places.
+I think that’s pretty damn cool and I feel more motivated than ever to teach as a result of this interaction.

 ---

+Guerilla Design

+---

+ChucK Piece

 </div>